steleman/lpg/lpg.examples.java/exprexample/ReadMe.txt

     This grammar uses automatically generated Ast nodes to compute the result of a given expression on the fly.
 It stores the result of each subexpression in the Ast node corresponding to that subexpression.
-At the end of the parser, the final result is obtained from the root node.
+At the end of the parsing, the final result is obtained from the root node.

 Expr4: